 If a development team has tight deadlines and a huge amount of tasks to complete in a single sprint, they may rush the process.
 Skipping tests, taking shortcuts, and neglecting the overall code quality and clarity is the most possible scenario.

 Even though at first, the project progress might move on quicker, bugs will pop up sooner or later.
 And that requires fixing and rewriting parts of the entire code.
 What’s more, such pressure is a straight path to making your developers burnt out and lose the passion and trust in your project.

-The key takeaway is that – especially when dealing with big projects – proper planning, code reviews, and testing should play a vital part in the software development process.
+The key takeaway is that – especially when dealing with big projects – proper planning, code reviews, and testing should play a vital part in the enterprise software development process.

 Top 7 tips on how to speed up software development